pablo-meier/Pablog/posts/2013-10-18-on-depression-mine.md

 **actual** biggest reason for not telling others about depression is that telling others might lead you to taking steps to feel better.

-### On reluctance to get better, or, losing your logic
+<h3 id="on-reluctance-to-get-better-or-losing-your-logic">On reluctance to get better, or, losing your logic</h3>

 A funny thing about depression (and another thing I feel is not entirely well-understood by neurotypicals) is that it's exceptionally good at defending